-SECTION 5 More information about your monthly premium Section 5.1 If you pay a Part D late enrollment penalty, there are several ways you can pay your penalty
+SECTION 5 More information about your monthly premium

+Section 5.1 There are several ways you can pay your plan premium

-There are three (3) ways you can pay the penalty.
+There are three (3) ways you can pay your plan premium.

 Option 1: Paying by check

 Please make checks payable to Commonwealth Care Alliance Rhode Island.
 Every month you will receive a statement.
 The bottom portion of the statement should be separated along the perforated line and inserted into the return envelope that came with your statement.
 Place the check in the envelope and seal.
 Postage is required and needs to be attached.
 The check must be received by the 5th of each month.